popsim-consortium/analysis/n_t/readme.md

 `all`.

-As of now, you can run any combination of `Knobs` found in `Snakefile`. these can adjust these parameters for an analysis run by simply setting the value of the `python` variables at the top of the file.
+As of now, you can run any combination of `Knobs` found in `Snakefile`.
+These parameters can be adjusted for an analysis run by simply setting the value of the `python` variables at the top of the file.
 These variables include:

 `seed` : `<class 'int'>`